 Jesse Mulligan enjoys a glimpse of a life not his own at the Hotel Montreal in Christchurch.

-By nervously wheedling our rental car through Christchurch's elaborate system of one-way streets, construction sites, roadworks and oversized playgrounds.
+Getting there: By nervously wheedling our rental car through Christchurch's elaborate system of one-way streets, construction sites, roadworks and oversized playgrounds.

 Check-in experience: Very pleasant.
 There is a little man behind a little table, and I feel if the process lasted any longer he might have offered me Earl Grey tea and a cupcake.